Handmade Pipe Organs

 |

-Terry's smallest Raffin street organ is called a “20-note” organ.
-It has 20 wooden pipes and 11 metal "whistle" pipes that are controlled by a stop.
-This organ also plays with punched paper rolls, but because it has only 20 notes, arranging music for this organ is a real challenge.
-Skilled arrangers in England and Germany are still arranging music for both sizes of street organs.
+Terry's smallest Raffin street organ is also a “20-note” organ.
+It has one rank of 20 wooden pipes and a rank of 11 metal "whistle" pipes that are controlled by a stop.
+This organ also plays with punched paper rolls.
+Because this small organ, as well as the new one above, has only 20 notes, arranging music is a real challenge.
+Skilled arrangers in England and Germany are still arranging music for both sizes (ie. 31 note and 20 note) of street organs.

 |